Managing Mild Aortic Stenosis

 Treatment for Severe Aortic Stenosis

-Severe AS is a life-threatening condition but can be treated by replacing the heart valve.
+Severe AS, sometimes referred to as a failing heart valve, is a life-threatening condition but can be treated by replacing the heart valve.

 The treatment for severe AS is aortic valve replacement.
 This is accomplished either through the open-heart surgery SAVR (surgical aortic valve replacement) or the less invasive procedure called TAVI or TAVR (transcatheter aortic valve implantation or transcatheter aortic valve replacement).
 Although SAVR has traditionally been the standard for treating severe AS, TAVI is now available to most patients.